SDPM-lab/Codeigniter4-Roadrunner/dev/README.md

 This is the Codeigniter4-RoadRunner test case project, it is built by Codeigniter4, and has loaded the Codeigniter4-Roadrunner library class inside the upper directory included in the `src` in.

-You can run the test right after you modified the Codeigniter4-Roadrunner project files, verify if the funtions are complete; Or wirte some related program logic in this project to assist your development.
+You can run the test right after you modified the Codeigniter4-Roadrunner project files, verify if the functions are complete; Or write some related program logic in this project to assist your development.

 ## Test Range

-This test case takes the acutal sent CURL Request as test approach, because what Codeigniter4-Roadrunner provide is the synchronization on HTTP Request and Response objects of Roadrunner-Worker and Codeigniter4 (Since Codeigniter4 doesn't implement PSR-7 interface standard).
+This test case takes the actual sent CURL Request as test approach, because what Codeigniter4-Roadrunner provide is the synchronization on HTTP Request and Response objects of Roadrunner-Worker and Codeigniter4 (Since Codeigniter4 doesn't implement PSR-7 interface standard).
 In other words, we just have to verify if the server workes as what we wanted under the actual HTTP connection.

 1. BasicTest：Test HTTP `GET`、`POST`、`query`、`form-data`, and the `php echo` output command, and if `header` can process normally and give us outputs.
 2. FileUploadTest：Test if file upload class can work correctly and move files.